 Country clubs are places mostly centered around golfing, but this doesn’t mean that you, as a country club manager, should neglect the importance of refreshing your beverage program regularly.
 With summer coming up fast, it’s time for you to think about the great cocktails you can add to your seasonal menu.

 The country club culture may dictate which summer drinks to add to the menu.
 Another thing to keep in mind is what are the current adult beverage trends, popular non-alcoholic drinks, and the value of signature cocktails.

-To give you some ideas on what you can include in your summer menu, we’ve compiled a list of popular, super yummy cocktails that are worth a try.
+To give you some ideas on what you can include in your summer menu (see also: average drink prices at bars), we’ve compiled a list of popular, super yummy cocktails that are worth a try.

 10 Summer Drinks to Have at a Country Club